FinTech

 How much of a difference does fintech API make?
 Take a trip back a few decades, banking was a wholly different field.
 Banking was straightforward yet restrictive, centered around in-person branch visits for financial tasks.
 Cross-collaboration between financial, and especially non-financial, institutions was rare, offering customers a limited range of services.

 Fintech APIs have transformed the scene entirely, connecting disparate entities, allowing varied software systems to interact seamlessly, introducing a new level of convenience, and expanding what's possible in finance.
 When you access an app to check your finances from multiple bank accounts, APIs seamlessly pull and consolidate all financial data for you.
-Or when it's time to make quick and secure online payments, API integration tools in the app allow you to do it directly.
+Or when it's time to make quick and secure online payments, API open banking applications allow you to do it directly.
 So, now, when you easily transfer funds through your favorite budgeting app, or when a business instantaneously processes payments via an online platform – remember, it's the power of fintech APIs that makes these experiences possible.

 They've become the backbone of innovation with 65% of traditional financial institutions having entered at least one fintech partnership.
 Many of these collaborations were heavily reliant on the use of banking APIs to facilitate their offerings.